osrf/rmf_core/docs/contributing.md

 Contributions via pull requests to the various RMF-related repositories are welcome.
 In general, we expect contributors to follow the [ROS 2 contributing guidelines](https://index.ros.org/doc/ros2/Contributing/), with the exception of code style.
 The RMF code adopts slightly different guidelines from the [ROS 2 style guide](https://index.ros.org/doc/ros2/Contributing/Code-Style-Language-Versions/#codestyle).
-The objective of this document is to provide the RMF code style guidelines for the following languages.
+The objective of this document is to highlight the divergences of RMF code style from the ROS 2 style guide for C++.

-* C++
-    * Standard
-    * Style

-* Python
-  * Version
-  * Style

 ## RMF Code Style